Don’t let the summer heat get you down; cool off with this delicious custard ice cream recipe!

 It’s also very versatile and can be flavored however you like.

-It’s also a nice change from the more traditional flavors like chocolate and vanilla.
+It’s also a nice change from the more traditional flavors like chocolate custard, vanilla custard and coconut custard.

 How to make custard ice cream?